sauls8/nwa-jumpers/README.md

 # NWA Jumpers - Bounce House Booking System

-A full-stack booking system for bounce house rentals built with React, TypeScript, Node.js, Express, and SQLite.
+A **prototype** full-stack booking system for bounce house rentals built with React, TypeScript, Node.js, Express, and SQLite.

+> **🚧 This is a prototype/demo project** - The booking form and features are subject to change as we iterate and improve the system.

 ## Project Structure